kuzzleio/documentation-old/src/sdk-reference/kuzzle/logout.md

 |---------------|---------|----------------------------------------|
 | ``callback`` | function | Optional callback handling the response |

-This method empties the `jwtToken` property
+This method empties the `jwt` property

 ---